 14:30-16:30Guided tour of the State Hermitage Museum - Russia's premier museum and one of the largest art collections that has ever been gathered in the world.

 The Hermitage is housed in a magnificent architectural complex, the former 18th century Winter palace of the Romanovs and four adjacent buildings, stretching for a quarter of a mile along the banks of the river Neva in central St. Petersburg.
 You'll tour the sumptuously furnished State Rooms, seeing the unrivalled European masterpieces, the majority amassed during the reign of Catherine the Great.
 After the direction of your experienced guide you'll see the best of the collections in two hours before exploring the museum on your own.

-From 16:30free time to spend in the Hermitage, or to visit the General Staff building across from Winter palace with the French Impressionists exhibition.
+From 16:30free time to spend in the Hermitage, or optional visit to the General Staff building across from Winter palace (on your own with a separate ticket) with the French Impressionists exhibition.
 Walk back to the hotel.
 Please note that no transportation will be provided after the Hermitage Tour.

 Day 6 - WednesdayPushkin town with Catherine Palace and gardens

 09:00You'll drive approximately 1 hour to the town of 'Pushkin' (formerly Tsarskoye Selo) located in 24 miles south of St. Petersburg.
 The drive will be narrated by your private guide.
 In Pushkin you'll enjoy a lovely walk through the gardens and visit the grandiose Catherine Palace - the summer residence of the Tsars.